sebabouche/webpack-react-uikit/README.md

 # React Webpack UIKit Boilerplate

 Yet another React Webpack Boiler plate.
-Still alpha (needs more testing and staging).
-But it gathers a few cool concepts and implementations normally showing on the index page.

 ## Installation
-Just run:
+On your local machine, for development, just run:

 	npm install
 	webpack-dev-server

+## Production (Heroku)
-If you want to minify and gather everything in the `/dist` folder:
+If you want to minify and send everything on Heroku.

-	webpack --production
+### Clean the `/dist` folder
+Windows users, beware, doesn't run on Windows (you'll need to do it manually or install [Rimraf](https://github.com/isaacs/rimraf)).

+	npm run clean

+### Build your app in the `/dist` folder

+	npm run build

+It will build :
++ `/dist/index.html` from `./src/index.tpl.html`
++ `/dist/bundle.js`
++ `/dist/styles.css`

+### Test your production environment locally
+It will run the express.js server instead of webpack-dev-server

+	npm run start

+### Push to heroku
+TODO: Explain a bit more.

+	git push heroku master

 ## Features
 ### UIKIT
 Load __uikit components__ from `src/styles.scss` and `src/index.js`.

-### SCSS
+### CSS Modules / SCSS
-Custom Scss can be written in `src/styles.scss` if they concern the whole app.
++ App-wide styling or css-frameworks can imported in scss.
-Otherwise prefer to stuff them in the `css` folder of your React components for reusability and require them.
++ Otherwise prefer to stuff styling in a `style.css` file.

-### Webpack
-For developpment use `webpack-dev-server`.
-For production you can minify etc. using `webpack --production`.
-The trick is in `webpack.config.js` and makes it possible to have just one config file for dev and production.

-This [resource was of great help](http://putaindecode.io/fr/articles/js/webpack/premier-exemple/).
-It's in French :-/
++ Then import them from your React component with `import styles from './styles.css'`
++ You can now call a style from your component like so : `<div className={styles.some-styling}>`
++ See [css modules](https://github.com/css-modules/css-modules) and [css-loader](https://github.com/webpack/css-loader) for more info.

 ### React Components grouped with assets
-This is the most awesome thing about this boilerplate.
 Group your css, static images, fonts inside your very component folder.
-You can use this folder structure :
+I personnally use this folder structure:

 	src/
 	 |-- components/
-	 		|--- uiComponent/
+	 		|--- Component/
-	 		|		|--- css/
+			|		|--- fonts/
 			|		|--- images/
+	 		|		|--- index.jsx
-	 		|		|--- index.js
+	 		|		|--- styles.css
-	 		|--- uiChild/
+	 		|--- AnotherComponent/

-Component is defined in index.js.
-Don't forget to specify a `display_name` for your component.
+Component is defined in `index.jsx`.
+I have seen some people specify a `displayName:` inside the component but it works without it.
+If you know why, I'd be glad to hear why.

 Read more on this in this [great article](https://simonsmith.io/using-webpack-to-build-react-components-and-their-assets/).